veenamathews/crisis-management-app/README.md

 A web app solution built to connect resourses and people in crisis

-# to run app
+# To run app

-cd angular-tour-of-heroes
+cd crisis-management-app

 ng serve --open